MarinaVojnovic/ISA-MRS-Tim3/README.md

-                                ->->-> 3DOTS <-<-<-
+  # 3DOTS

-* What we used for this project:
+1. **What we used for this project**:
-    - Spring Boot
+    * Spring Boot
-    - Maven
+    * Maven
-    - JQuery with AJAX
+    * JQuery with AJAX
-    - SonarQube (for code quality)
+    * SonarQube (for code quality)
-    - MySQL 8.0.15
+    * MySQL 8.0.15
-    - Java 1.8
+    * Java 1.8
-    - Javascript
+    * Javascript
-    - Eclipse IDE
+    * Eclipse IDE
-    - GitHub
+    * GitHub

-* Features:
+2. **Features**:
-    - CRUD [Create Read Update Delete] operations for elements:
+    * CRUD [Create Read Update Delete] operations for elements:
-        -> Airline
+        - Airline
-        -> Hotel
+        - Hotel
-        -> Rent-a-car
+        - Rent-a-car
-        -> Flight
+        - Flight
-        -> Room
+        - Room
-        -> Car
+        - Car
-        -> Hotel Service
+        - Hotel Service
-        -> Branch Office
+        - Branch Office
-    - Creating users and admins that can login to app and manipulate with other objects
+    * Creating users and admins that can login to app and manipulate with other objects
-    - Reserving (regular or fast way):
+    * Reserving (regular or fast way):
-        -> Flight(s)
+        - Flight(s)
-        -> Room(s)
+        - Room(s)
-        -> Car(s)
+        - Car(s)
-    - Defining discounts for users
+    * Defining discounts for users
-    - Getting reports for attendence and amounts
+    * Getting reports for attendence and amounts
-    - Searching for datas in app even if you are unregistered user
+    * Searching for datas in app even if you are unregistered user

-* Installing
+3. **Installing**:
-    - To execute this program just start it as "Spring Boot App" and then go to "http://localhost:8080" and you will enter our welcome page where you can see further instructions.
+    * To execute this program just start it as "Spring Boot App" and then go to "http://localhost:8080" and you will enter our welcome page where you can see further instructions.
 For database, this sprint we used local database so to be able to use this program you need to have MySQL 8.0.15 on your device